abel8260/abel8260/README.md

 - 👋 Hi, I’m @abel8260
-- 👀 I’m interested in ...
+- 👀 I’m interested in hi-tech technologies
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning reat, mongodb and design patterns
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on team 1 of rock studios where im the projetist
-- 📫 How to reach me ...
+- 📫 How to reach me:
+- On my portfolio exist a section "contato" there is a way
+- The other way is sending a direct message for me on facebook: https://www.facebook.com/abel.barbosa.23/

 <!---
 abel8260/abel8260 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.